mahmoudparsian/big-data-mapreduce-course/slides/mapreduce/MapReduce_Example.md

 `map()` and `reduce()`.
 The purpose of this article is to present a problem and then provide an associated solution in MapReduce.

+Note that in classic Mapreduce, both map() and reduce() functions can emit any (0, 1,
+2, 3, ...) number of (key, value) pairs.
+What does it mean we we say that a mapper can emit 0 number of (key, value) pairs?
+When a mapper emits 0 number of (key, value) pairs, then this means that we are filtering out the entire input to the mapper (for example, if the input has a bad format or not desired for further
+)

 ## 2. Problem

 Given temperature data for United States,